braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 ### Interactive preview

-The message preview screen now shows a more realistic preview that renders the JavaScript included in your message.
+The message preview screen shows a realistic preview that renders the JavaScript included in your message.

-This means you can now preview _and interact_ with your custom messages (i.e. click-through pagination, submit forms or surveys, watch JavaScript animations, etc.)
+This means you can preview _and interact_ with your custom messages (i.e., click-through pagination, submit forms or surveys, watch JavaScript animations, etc.)

 ![New HTML in app preview]({% image_buster /assets/img/iam-beta-javascript-preview.gif %})